 - target one of the major national furniture retailers to see if there would be an opportunity for you to produce items exclusively for sale in their outlets

 Whichever distribution route you choose you will need to be able to discuss your ranges with retail buyers and so you should give some thought to your range information and samples.
-You will need photographs of your prototypes as well as samples of different finishes or textiles that you can show to retailers.
-Perhaps you could build a miniature version of one of your pieces to demonstrate design and quality features.
+You will need photographs or video of your prototypes as well as samples of different finishes or textiles that you can show to retailers.

 When you are showing your promotional material to prospective customers you could take the opportunity to discuss your terms of business and also how much trade is likely to be put your way.